kazimkesler/Embedded-Bank-Management/README.md

 # Embedded-Bank-Management
 An error proof bank management system software for industrial usage on embedded systems.

-Auto Increment ID
+Auto increment ID

-No Limits of Data
+No limits of data

+Can export as TXT file